hazelcast/hazelcast-nodejs-client/README.md

 #### 7.7.1.4.
 Filtering with Paging Predicates

 The Node.js client provides paging for defined predicates.
-With its `PagingPredicate` object, you can get a list of keys, values, or entries page by page by filtering them with predicates and giving the size of the pages.
+With its `PagingPredicate` object, you can get a list of keys, values or entries page by page by filtering them with predicates and giving the size of the pages.
 Also, you can sort the entries by specifying comparators.

 ```javascript
 var map;